-David Wilcox has been a nonresident senior fellow at the Peterson Institute for International Economics since August 2019.
+David Wilcox, senior fellow since January 2021, joined the Peterson Institute for International Economics as a nonresident senior fellow in August 2019.
 His current research focuses on the US macroeconomy, monetary policy, and diversity and inclusion, especially in the economics profession.

 Prior to joining the Institute, he served in the Division of Research and Statistics at the Federal Reserve Board, first as deputy director (2001–11) and most recently as director (2011–18).
 In the latter role, he functioned as the chief economist of the division, a senior advisor to three successive chairs of the Federal Reserve Board, the division's lead for strategic direction, and its chief manager.
 Wilcox put special emphasis on improving diversity and inclusion, both at the Federal Reserve and in the economics profession.
 He helped coordinate the Federal Reserve's policy response to the financial crisis while he served as deputy director.